Please support my fundraising efforts for the Melanoma Research Foundation!

 The cure for melanoma begins with me.

 On August 7, 2023, my world flipped upside down.
 I was diagnosed with melanoma—the deadliest form of skin cancer.
 In some ways, it feels like it happened just yesterday.
 In others, like I’ve lived a hundred lives since.
-What I know for sure is that nothing has been the same since that day.
+One thing is certain: nothing has been the same since that day.

 Before my diagnosis, I’d never had my skin checked.
-I had never even been to a dermatologist.
-I was completely unaware of how aggressive, unpredictable, and life-altering melanoma could be.
+I had never even seen a dermatologist.
+I had no idea how aggressive, unpredictable, and life-altering melanoma could be.
 I was healthy, active, young—and I truly thought skin cancer was something that happened to other people.
 Until it happened to me.

-I’m participating in Miles for Melanoma to raise awareness, fund life-saving research, and honor everyone who’s been affected by this disease—including myself.
+That’s why I’m participating in Miles for Melanoma—to raise awareness, fund life-saving research, and honor everyone who’s been affected by this disease, including myself.
 This walk isn’t just a fundraiser.
-It’s a symbol of resilience, of strength, and of the hope I hold onto every single day.
+It’s a symbol of resilience, strength, and the hope I carry with me every single day.

-If you’re able, I’d be so grateful for your support.
-Whether it’s a donation, sharing this page, or simply scheduling your own skin check—you’re making a difference.
+If you’re able, I’d be incredibly grateful for your support.
+Whether it’s making a donation, sharing this page, or simply scheduling your own skin check—you’re helping change the story.

-Thank you for being part of my story.
+Thank you for being part of mine.
 I’m walking toward healing, toward progress, and toward a future where melanoma doesn’t get to write anyone else’s “Day One.”

 If you think this page contains objectionable content, please inform the system administrator.